Black hole perturbation theory and multiple polylogarithms: Perturbations of de Sitter black holes in four dimensions

 which is solved at the poles of the Gamma functions in the denominator.
 Only the last one admits poles among the four Gamma functions in the denominator, consistently with our regime $R_h\ll 1$.
 These are given by condition

-Expanding the parameters in $R_h$ and writing $\omega$ as $\omega=\sum_{j=0}^{\infty}\omega_jR_h^j$, we obtain from this condition
+Expanding the parameters in $R_h$ and writing $\omega$ as we obtain from this condition

 Higher orders can also be computed systematically, but their expressions are cumbersome; hence we do not write them explicitly.
 Notice that in this limit, all the odd orders $\omega_{2k+1}$ seem to vanish.
 Moreover, these formulas are correct for finite $\ell$ up to order $R_h^{2\ell+1}$, as will be shown in section \ref{section3.2}.
+We also note that we expect the series \eqref{dS_omega_exp} to be convergent\footnote{The convergence can be inferred from the convergence of the NS functions.} in $R_h$, the need for non-perturbative effects in $\ell$ can be inferred from the fact that at higher orders this series develops some unphysical poles in $\ell$.
+For instance, for $s=0$ we have an unphysical pole at $\ell=0$ \be \omega_4|_{s=0} =\frac{i (n+1)^4}{\ell}+\mathcal{O}\left(\ell^0\right)~.\ee